Jan3385/VoxaEngine/docs/Voxels.md

 > Volume::VoxelLiquid

 Simple liquid class.
-Tries to fill in any avalible space formed by `Volume::VoxelSolid`.
+Tries to fill in any available space formed by `Volume::VoxelSolid`.
 It tries to force itself to have the same `float Volume::VoxelElement::amount` as a static variable `uint16_t Volume::VoxelLiquid::DesiredAmount` which is set to 20

-If the `float Volume::VoxelElement::amount` goes to 0 or below it is replaced by an `Volume::EmptyVoxel`
+If the `float Volume::VoxelElement::amount` goes to 0 or below it is replaced by a `Volume::EmptyVoxel`

-Liquids sort themselfes by density
+Liquids sort themselves by density

 ### Gas voxel

 > Volume::VoxelGas

-Tried to fill any space not filled by `Volume::VoxelSolid` or `Volume::VoxelLiquid`.
-If they reach amount (pressure) below static member variable `double Volume::VoxelSolid::MinimumGasAmount` which is set to 1e-7f they get replaced by an `Volume::EmptyVoxel`
+Tries to fill any space not filled by `Volume::VoxelSolid` or `Volume::VoxelLiquid`.
+If they reach amount (pressure) below static member variable `double Volume::VoxelSolid::MinimumGasAmount` which is set to 1e-7f they get replaced by a `Volume::EmptyVoxel`

-Gasses will sort themselfes by density
+Gases will sort themselves by density

 ### Empty voxel

 > Volume::EmptyVoxel

-Empty voxel is the only pre-registered voxel type avalible.
+Empty voxel is the only pre-registered voxel type available.
 Chunks can **not** have a null pointer inside their voxel 2D arrays, they expect to be always full with actual elements.
-This gives a purpose for the empty voxel element where you can use it instead of `nullptr` to prevent your aplication from crashing but also defining an empty space.
-The voxel does not move nor iteracts with anything except when trying to find any gasses to fill its space
+This gives a purpose for the empty voxel element where you can use it instead of `nullptr` to prevent your application from crashing but also defining an empty space.
+The voxel does not move nor interacts with anything except when trying to find any gases to fill its space

 It is also spawned when a `Volume::VoxelGas` reaches a low enough pressure (amount) and replaces the gas